coralzhang/ycmd/README.md

 ### `.ycm_extra_conf.py` specification

-The `.ycm_extra_conf.py` module must define the following methods:
+The `.ycm_extra_conf.py` module must define the following functions:

 #### `FlagsForFile( filename, **kwargs )`

 Required for c-family language support.

-This method is called by the c-family completer to get the compiler flags to use when compiling the file with absolute path `filename`.
+This function is called by the c-family completer to get the compiler flags to use when compiling the file with absolute path `filename`.
 The following additional arguments are optionally supplied depending on user
 configuration: